pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 # 36791
 ```

-Clearly a small proportion of visitors have an account.
+Clearly, only a small proportion of visitors have an account.
 The SQL analog to the above would be as follows.

 ```sql